JZarr is a Java library providing an implementation of chunked, compressed, N-dimensional arrays close to the Python zarr package.

 -Djna.library.path=<path which contains the compiled c-blosc library>

-To use JZarr in you project integrate the following lines into your maven pom.xml:
+To use JZarr in your project integrate the following lines into your maven pom.xml:

 <dependency> <groupId>com.bc.zarr</groupId> <artifactId>jzarr</artifactId> <version>0.3.2-SNAPSHOT</version> </dependency> <repositories> <repository> <id>bc-nexus-repo</id> <name>Brockmann-Consult Public Maven Repository</name> <url>http://nexus.senbox.net/nexus/content/groups/public/</url> </repository> </repositories>